sambuddhac/MacroEnergy.jl/docs/src/User Guide/output.md

     - **CSV.GZ**: compressed CSV
     - **Parquet**: column-based data store

-    The output format is determined by the file extension.
+    The output format is determined by the file extension attached to the filename.
 For example, to write the results to a Parquet file instead of a CSV file, use the following line:

     ```julia
     write_results("results.parquet", system, model)